Amplitude recursions with an extra marked point: Summary and Outlook

-The original recursion at genus zero as well as our recursion at genus one have clear geometrical interpretations in terms of degenerations of bounded Riemann surfaces: the extra marked point serves as variable in the KZ and KZB equations and thereby simultaneously parametrize the degeneration of the Riemann surfaces in the limits, which define the boundary values.
-The class of iterated integrals leading to the Selberg integrals as well as the respective integration domains are very naturally defined in terms of the de Rham cohomology of the Riemann surface in question: at genus zero, the twisted forms appearing in the Selberg integrals form a basis of the twisted de Rham cohomology of the configuration space of punctured Riemann spheres with fixed points.
-Similarly, the twisted forms in the genus-one Selberg integrals form a closed system with respect to integration by parts, the Fay identity and taking derivatives.
+The original recursion at genus zero as well as our recursion at genus one have clear geometrical interpretations in terms of degenerations of the worldsheets: the extra marked point serves as variable in the KZ and KZB equations and thereby simultaneously parametrizes the degeneration of the worldsheets in the limits, which in turn define the boundary values.
+The class of iterated integrals leading to the Selberg integrals as well as the respective integration domains are very naturally defined in terms of the de Rham cohomology of the configuration spaces in question: at genus zero, the twisted forms appearing in the Selberg integrals give rise to a basis of the twisted de Rham cohomology of the configuration space of punctured Riemann spheres with fixed points on the real line.
+Similarly, the forms in the genus-one Selberg integrals form a closed system with respect to integration by parts, the Fay identity and taking derivatives.